Valeriy-Burlaka/KodeKata/golang/web/interactive-spaces/spec.md

 - Start with outlining the general design and plan for implementation.
 - Outline the proposed project/repository structure. i.e., the files you want to create, the tests you'd want to create, etc.
 - Outline the testing strategy that will ensure the correctness of the implementation.
-- Do not start actual implementation before receiving my agreement and confirmation
+- Do not start actual implementation before clarifying any outstanding questions and receiving my confirmation to proceed further.

 ### Next phase